GavinPalmer1984/expertise/domains/morality/marriage-enemy-love-training/README.md

 - **Grace giving**: Treating them better than they deserve in the moment
 - **Benefit of doubt**: Assuming good intentions when their actions seem hurtful
 - **Prayer and patience**: Asking for help to love when natural love fails

+#### Embracing Opponent Processor Dynamics
+- **Welcoming different perspectives**: Recognizing that your spouse's different way of thinking is valuable, not just annoying
+- **Learning from opposition**: Asking "What might I learn from this conflict?" rather than "How do I win this argument?"
+- **Seeking synthesis**: Looking for ways to integrate both perspectives rather than choosing one winner
+- **Appreciating cognitive diversity**: Valuing your spouse's different decision-making style as complementary rather than wrong
+- **Growing through friction**: Seeing disagreements as opportunities for both partners to become wiser and more mature

 ### Character Development Through Marriage